paymentwall/paymentwall.github.io/docs/guides-signature_calculation.md

 Let's exercise how to calculate signature using signature version 2 for Payment Systems API.

-Below table is showing mandatory parameters to call Payment Systems API.
+The table below shows the mandatory parameters needed to call the Payment Systems API.

 > Please refer [Payment Systems API](/apis#section-tools-payment-systems) for more detailed information about this API.